ClusterHQ/fli/README.md

 # Installation

-It's easy to get started using Fli because Fli is distributed on the [DockerHub](https://hub.docker.com/) as a container image called ``clusterhq/fli`` so you just need to runn ```docker pull clusterhq/fli```.
+It's easy to get started using Fli because Fli is distributed on the [DockerHub](https://hub.docker.com/) as a container image called ``clusterhq/fli`` so you just need to run ```docker pull clusterhq/fli```.
 You can also download the Go binary directly by running ```curl -L "https://download.clusterhq.com/releases/fli/<version>" > /usr/local/bin/fli chmod +x /usr/local/bin/fli<```

 Using Fli requires a few dependencies so make sure you have these on your system before getting started.